meganmcmahon/bikesharing/README.md

 User Trips by gender by weekday: This heatmap shows that males are the primary target group for bikesharing.

-Describe the results of each visualization underneath the image.

 ## Summary

 The results show that males are the primary users of citi bike and that it is a very popular mode of transportation to and from work (inferred by the spike in users from 7-10 am and 5-7 pm.
 The analysis also shows that the primary users of citi bike are subscribers.